Okerew/Neural-Web/README.md

 ### Security and Validation

-- #### `validateCriticalSecurity(Neuron* neurons, float* weights, int* connections, int max_neurons, int max_connections, MemorySystem* memorySystem)` : Validates critical security aspects of the system.
+- #### `validateCriticalSecurity(Neuron* neurons, float* weights, int* connections, int max_neurons, int max_connections)` : Validates critical security aspects of the system.
 Checks the system for security vulnerabilities or issues.
-- #### `criticalSecurityShutdown(Neuron* neurons, float* weights, int* connections, MemorySystem* memorySystem, SecurityValidationStatus* secStatus)` : Performs a critical security shutdown if necessary.
-Shuts down the system if a security issue is detected.
+- #### `handleCriticalSecurity(Neuron* neurons, float* weights, int* connections, SecurityValidationStatus* secStatus)` : Performs a critical security shutdown of the memory accesed if necessary.

 ### Knowledge and Insights